LOZANOI Rose, 1905

 Note :

-When Walther wrote his description of E. lozanoi (Echeveria, 151, 1972) there were no more plants of this species extant, however there were hybrids which wrongly bore this name.
-He cited the description by Rose and added supplements that he could not possibly have gained from the type sheet he referred to.
-So his already superfluous text is additionally suspicious, and accordingly also Kimnach's text in the Illustrated Handbook of Succulent Plants, 2003, based on Walther.
+When Walther wrote his description of E. lozanoi (Echeveria, 151, 1972) plants of this species were not extant any longer, however there were hybrids which wrongly bore this name.
+He admits that he did not know the true species and that he had to content himself with describing it on the basis of the type specimen and Rose's text.
+Nevertheless he added specifications he could not possibly have gained from the type sheet - i.e. are pure inventions / lies.
+So his already superfluous text is of no use at all and accordingly also Kimnach's text in the Illustrated Handbook of Succulent Plants, 2003, based on Walther.

 Holotype of Echeveria lozanoi.